RBS fined $612 million for rate rigging

 More than a dozen banks and brokerage firms, including JP Morgan, Deutsche Bank AG and Citigroup Inc, are being investigated by regulators over the manipulation of benchmark interest rates such as the London interbank offered rate, known as Libor, and Euribor, which are used to price trillions of dollars' worth of loans.

-For their roles in the Libor scandal, Switzerland's UBS AG agreed in December to pay penalties of $1.5 billion, and Britain's Barclays Plc has paid $453 million.
+For their roles in the Libor scandal, Switzerland's UBS AG agreed in December to pay penalties of $1.5 billion (958.3 million pounds), and Britain's Barclays Plc has paid $453 million.

 Deutsche Bank has suspended five traders in connection with alleged manipulation of Euribor, a source familiar with the matter said on Wednesday.